Superbelko/unity-d/Assets/Plugins/game/README.md

 - Implement method using native function
 - Native inheritance
 - Ability to create classes that are usable from .NET
+- *There is a chance that all three could be achievable by using runtime code generation (for example with the help of Roslyn-based helper plugin)*

 ## How it is implemented